elcritch/figuro/README.md

 proc draw*(self: Main) {.slot.} =
   withWidget(self):
     rectangle "body":
-      # each widget template injects a new `node` variable
+      # each widget template injects a new `this` variable
 ```

 ## Manual Node Setup